prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part1.md

 ## Instructions

-1. **Group Formation:** Gather 3-4 students working on the same project as you are to conduct product research.
+1. **Group Formation:** Gather 3-4 students working on the same project as you, amd to conduct product research together.

 2. **Figma Project Creation:** Choose one team member to create a Figma project and name it MajorProject-Group#.

 3. **Collaborator Invitations:** Invite all your team members and the professor to the Figma project with edit permissions so that everyone can collaborate seamlessly.

 4. **Figma Files Import:** Download the provided Figma file, and import them into your newly created project.
-[Download Figma File](https://drive.google.com/file/d/1ZitqEnMXrTA9gFIgMG2JQgjfbwyWpKO2/view?usp=sharing)
+[Download Figma File](https://drive.google.com/file/d/1PTfAn4_ucUKQDlG7UtVZ-QFEVcxITuOv/view?usp=drive_link)

 5. **Division of Work:** Assign a group member to research each of these topics:
    1. **What competitors exist? (digital or other?)**